jootse84/jootse84.github.io/_posts/2016-10-10-jaccard-index-calculation-in-R.md

 | Inception           | 1      | 1      | 1      |

-For the following example, now it is possible to calculate the Jaccard index of Pepito respect the rest of users (Manolo and Luis).
-From now onwards, we will talk about matrix *M*, which has recorded the previous data of movies
+With the use of the previous matrix, we are going to try to calculate the Jaccard index of Pepito respect the rest of users (Manolo and Luis).
+From now onwards, for easier and fast convenience, we will reffer the prevous matrix as *M*.

 # Calculating Jaccard

-We know that Jaccard (computed between any two columns) is $\frac{a}{a+b+c}$, where:
+The Jaccard index (between any two columns/users of the matrix M) is $\frac{a}{a+b+c}$, where:

 - a - number of rows where both columns are 1
 - b - number of rows where this and not the other column is 1
 - c - number of rows where the other and not this column is 1

-With [R](https://www.r-project.org/), we can calculate the Jaccard index of 2 users using its *rowSums* function, that returns a vector with the summatory of its rows.
+With [R](https://www.r-project.org/), we can calculate the Jaccard index of 2 users using its [rowSums](http://stat.ethz.ch/R-manual/R-patched/RHOME/library/base/html/colSums.html) function, that returns a vector with the summatory of its rows.
 For instance, for the following matrix:

 | A | B | C |
 |:-:|:-:|:-:|
 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

-the *rowSums* will be the vector [1, 3].
+the [rowSums](http://stat.ethz.ch/R-manual/R-patched/RHOME/library/base/html/colSums.html) will result in the vector *[1, 3]*.

-If we calculate the *rowSums* of the matrix *M* for 2 users (columns), and we save the result in vector *v*, we will conclude following $\frac{a}{a+b+c}$ for the Jaccard index calculation that:
+If we perform the [rowSums](http://stat.ethz.ch/R-manual/R-patched/RHOME/library/base/html/colSums.html) of the matrix *M* for 2 users (columns), and we save the result in vector *v*, we will conclude following $\frac{a}{a+b+c}$ for the Jaccard index calculation that:

 - a - number of items in *v* with value equals to 2
 - b + c - number of items in *v* with value equals to 1

-Now, we can simply code with R, a function to calculate the Jaccard index given two users (columms), and the matrix with the relevant data.
+Now, we can easier code the function that calculates the Jaccard index given two users (identified by the column number) for any matrix structured as *M*.

 ```R
 jaccard <- function(M, user1, user2) {